 If you need help getting in the holiday spirit, New York City is definitely the place to be.
 The big apple goes all out for the holidays with lots of special festivities that shouldn’t be missed.
-I could probably write a book on everything there is to do and see for the holidays, but I am going to just summarize the highlights here:
+I could probably write a book on everything there is to do and see for the holidays in NYC, but I am going to just summarize the highlights in this post.

 Note: This post contains affiliate links.
 Please see disclosure for more information.